 \subsection{Sensitivity to search parameter values}

-Identifying an LPPL fit to a bubble as one that precedes a crash depends on the two critical parameters $\beta$ and $\omega$; so it is important to examine how sensitive the RMSE of the fit is to variations in these parameters.
-We use the bubble preceding the 1989 crash on the Hang Seng to examine the sensitivity of the RMSE of the LPPL fit to variations in each of the four search parameters ($\beta, \omega, \phi$ and $t_c$); the other three parameters ($A, B$ and $C$) are always set using these four (see Section~\ref{s:fitting}).
+Identifying an LPPL model fit to a bubble as one that precedes a crash depends on the values found for the two critical parameters $\beta$ and $\omega$; so it is important to examine how sensitive the RMSE of the fit is to variations in these parameters.
+We use the bubble preceding the 1989 crash on the Hang Seng to examine the sensitivity of the LPPL fit to variations in each of the four search parameters ($\beta, \omega, \phi$ and $t_c$); the other three parameters ($A, B$ and $C$) are always set using these four (see Section~\ref{s:fitting}).
 The results are shown in Figure~\ref{fig:sensitivity_1989_phi.jpg}.
 The circle indicates the chosen parameter value.
-While the chosen values of the search parameters are at global minima, the RMSE is highly sensitive to small fluctuations in the value chosen for $\omega$.
+While the chosen values of the search parameters are at global minima, the RMSE is highly sensitive to small fluctuations in the value chosen for $\omega$ \cite{BCP:2010}.
 The sensitivity diagrams for the other Hang Seng bubbles listed in Table~\ref{tab:Hang Seng_raw_assumption} are similar to those shown in Figure~\ref{fig:sensitivity_1989_phi.jpg}.
-In general, the search procedure can easily get trapped in a local minimum for the $\omega$ parameter.
 Consequently the value found by the search procedure for $\omega$ may not be the one that leads to the minimum RMSE.
-As the value of $\omega$ is used in predicting whether or not the bubble will be followed by a crash, this is a serious problem.
+It might be thought that the search space could nevertheless be smooth: if a local minimum has been found, small variations in one or more of the other parameters might lead to a smooth surface and avoid the search procedure getting trapped.
+However, the sensitivity to other search parameters would then have to also fluctuate greatly, and they do not.
+So the multi-dimensional surface is unlikely to be smooth.
+As the value of $\omega$ is used in predicting whether or not the bubble will be followed by a crash, this would be a serious problem.